leptonai/leptonai/leptonai/templates/sd_webui_by_lepton/README.md

 Once the status is turned into `Ready` , you’ll be able to use your Stable Diffusion Web UI by visiting the deployment URL:
 - ![image](deployment_url.png)

+You will see an environment variable `LEPTON_ENABLE_AUTH_BY_COOKIE`.
+This enables you to access the Web UI in the deployment via the workspace UI.
+When enabled, click the URL on the deployment card to access it.
+If you would like the deployment to be accessible by anyone, you can edit the deployment, and make it public.

 # Generate your first image

 Once you load the WebUI by visiting the deployment URL, you’ll be able to generate your first image by keying in a few prompts to the Prompt text box.
 Then click Generate button on the right to generate your image, and you’ll see the result shortly.